LVG C.VI: Operational service

 Most LVG C.VIs were used by the German military aviation in last operations of World War I, mostly on Western Front, for close reconnaissance and observation.

 After the war, Deutsche Luft-Reederei (DLR) used several C.VIs to provide mail and passenger transport service.
 The Polish Air Force used several aircraft during the Polish-Soviet war, one left by the Germans, another completed from parts in 1920 and several more bought abroad.

 Suomen ilmailuliikenne Oy purchased two C.VIs in 1923, from a Swedish airline that had gone bankrupt in 1922, becoming the predecessor to Aero O/Y and Finnair.

 The Finnish Air Force purchased two aircraft; one destroyed in a spin in Santahamina in 1923, the other used until the end of 1924.

 More than 20 were used by Lithuania, two of which survived until 1940.

 Three were used in Czechoslovakia, two in Switzerland (1920–1929) and several in the USSR.

-Survivors
+Surviving aircraft

 Today, there are three surviving C.VIs.
 One is currently being restored at the Royal Air Force Museum Midlands in Cosford, one is on display at the Royal Museum of the Armed Forces and Military History in Belgium and the third one is at the Musée de l'Air et de l'Espace in Paris.